 Use reference 1012

-(*) Police Board has on July 16, 2012 granted the Amma Centre Finland a licence (nro 2020/2012/1741) to raise funds for Amma’s charitable projects and for Amma’s program in Finland.
-The licence is valid from October 1, 2012 until June 30, 2014.
-The licence is valid in the whole country except Aland Islands and all the donated funds will be used within the donation year or the following calendar year.
+(*) Police Board has on June 7, 2016 granted the Amma Centre Finland a license (No. POL-2016-2730) to raise funds for Amma’s charitable projects and for Amma’s program in Finland.
+The license is valid from July 1, 2016 until December 31, 2018.
+The license is valid in the whole country, except Aland Islands and all the donated funds will be used within the donation year or the following calendar year.